 Credit: NASA/CXC/GSFC/S.A.Walker, et al.

-The X-ray emitting gas that resides in clusters of galaxies has a revealing story to tell.
-This gas is important since it actually contains most of the normal matter in the cluster, more than the combined matter contained in the individual cluster galaxies.
-It is also an important reservoir of the history of major cluster events, if revealed by careful, painstaking analysis.
-A fine example is shown in the image above, a deep (10.4 day) X-ray exposure of the famous Perseus cluster.
-This image, obtained by the Chandra X-ray Observatory, has been digitally enhanced to highlight bright, billowing wave crests in the X-ray emitting gas.
-Astronomers believe the waves were stirred up by a near collision with a small galaxy cluster which passed Perseus a few billion years ago, creating the intricate structures revealed in the Chandra X-ray image.
+The hot, X-ray emitting gas that resides in clusters of galaxies is an important tracer of the evolution of these clusters and the Universe itself.
+That's because clusters are the basic building blocks of the material structure of the Universe, and the X-ray emitting gas bound to the cluster actually contains most of the normal matter in the cluster (more than the total mass in the individual cluster galaxies combined).
+This gas is also an important reservoir of the history of major cluster events.
+High spatial resolution studies of X-ray emitting gas is perhaps the best way to understand this history, and the Chandra X-ray Observatory has, over its 20 year history, has made astounding observations of a number of important galaxy clusters.
+A wonderful example is shown above, a high-resolution image of the X-ray emitting gas in the famous Perseus cluster, obtained in a Chandra observation extending over more than 10 days.
+This image has been digitally enhanced to highlight bright, billowing wave crests in the X-ray emitting gas.
+Astronomers believe the waves were stirred up like a penny dropped in a pond by a near collision with a small galaxy cluster which passed Perseus a few billion years ago.
 An unusual, bright edge stretching a quarter million lightyears can be seen towards the lower left of the image.
-Comparison of this structure with detailed simulations shows how the gravitational interaction produced by the near-collision sets up sloshing motions in the intra-cluster gas and also reveals important information about the pressure of the gas and the strength of the magnetic field threading through the cluster.
+Comparison of this structure with detailed simulations shows how the gravitational interaction produced by the near-collision sets up sloshing motions in the intra-cluster gas, and also reveals key information about the pressure of the gas and the strength of the magnetic field threading through the cluster.

 HEA Dictionary * Archive